vitaliemiron/insomniac-StyleLint/README.md

     ```sh
     npm install --save-dev stylelint insomniac-stylelint
     ```

+2. Add file .stylelintrc.json in root of your theme

-2. Configure your stylelint configuration file to extend this package:
+3. Configure your stylelint configuration file to extend this package:
     ```js
     {
       "extends": "insomniac-stylelint",